joelkuiper/yesparql/README.md

 ### Result format
 Each of the executed queries returns a lazy sequence of result bindings (SELECT), or triples (DESCRIBE, CONSTRUCT) in a native Clojure format.
 ASK returns a boolean.

-Access to the underlying [`ResultSet`](https://jena.apache.org/documentation/javadoc/arq/org/apache/jena/query/ResultSet.html) and [`QueryExecution`](https://jena.apache.org/documentation/javadoc/arq/org/apache/jena/query/QueryExecution.html) are provided `->result`, `->query-execution` functions for SELECT queries.
+Access to the underlying [`ResultSet`](https://jena.apache.org/documentation/javadoc/arq/org/apache/jena/query/ResultSet.html) and [`QueryExecution`](https://jena.apache.org/documentation/javadoc/arq/org/apache/jena/query/QueryExecution.html) are provided by `->result`, `->query-execution` functions for SELECT queries.

 For DESCRIBE and CONSTRUCT access to the Jena Iterator of [`Triple`](https://jena.apache.org/documentation/javadoc/jena/org/apache/jena/graph/Triple.html)s is provided by `->triples`, in addition to `->query-execution`.
-A convenience method `->model` is provided to transform the results in to a Jena [`Model`](https://jena.apache.org/documentation/javadoc/jena/org/apache/jena/rdf/model/Model.html).
+A convenience method `->model` can be used to transform the triples in to a Jena [`Model`](https://jena.apache.org/documentation/javadoc/jena/org/apache/jena/rdf/model/Model.html).
+For example: `(model->json-ld (->model (construct-query))`.

-It's perfectly to fine to use these Jena objects (e.g. `->result`), with the Clojure-Java [interop](http://clojure.org/java_interop).
+Note that it's perfectly to fine to use these Jena objects, with the Clojure-Java [interop](http://clojure.org/java_interop).

 Queries should be called in a `with-open` in order to close the underlying [`QueryExecution`](https://jena.apache.org/documentation/javadoc/arq/).